 - 5.1.
 The School Quality Leader shall set a deadline, internal to the School, for early notification of all planned modifications to existing courses and modules.
 Based on this information, the School Quality Leader determines whether the proposed amendment(s) constitute a modification or will trigger a full course re-approval.
 In order to aid this process, Schools should put in place a system to log and monitor changes considered cumulatively since the last (re)approval or Academic Review of the course.
 The Course Modification Log will be continuously reviewed and updated by the School Quality Committee and submitted to Quality Assurance and Enhancement for monitoring. - 5.2.
 Changes that count towards the 25% rule should be approved by the School Quality Committee by no later than end of February of the academic year prior to the academic year in which they are to be implemented.
 Changes that do not count towards the 25% rule should be approved by the School Quality Committee no later than one full month prior to their implementation.
 Exceptions to deadlines may be permitted at the discretion of the School Quality Committee where there are sufficient grounds.
-Examples of sufficient grounds include; external / validating body requirements; significant unexpected operational difficulties; or clear evidence that not carrying out an amendment in line with the requirements will detrimentally impact students or applicants.
-General improvements to the teaching and learning experience and minor operational difficulties do not count as sufficient grounds. - 5.3.
-The modification process is not intended to be used to introduce significant amendments that should properly be dealt with by a full reapproval process.
-For this reason, the School Quality Leader may refuse to deal with proposed changes as modifications if it appears that the process is not being used in the spirit for which it is intended (for example, presentation of new options to consecutive meetings of a School Quality Committee).
+Examples of sufficient grounds include; external / validating body requirements; significant unexpected operational difficulties; or clear evidence that not September 2023 carrying out an amendment in line with the requirements will detrimentally impact students or applicants.
+General improvements to the teaching and learning experience and minor operational difficulties do not count as sufficient grounds.